RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Please consider carefully whether you really need the data and configuration.
 Experience shows that quite often a new start is the better option, as the previously used installation and configuration was rather suboptimal anyway.
 It might also make sense to only transfer the ticket data and to change the basic configuration to OTOBO Best Practice.
-We are happy to advise you, please get in touch at hallo@otobo.de or ask your question in the OTOBO Community forum at https://forum.otobo.org/.
+We are happy to advise you, please get in touch at hello@otobo.de or ask your question in the OTOBO Community forum at https://forum.otobo.org/.

 2. You need a running OTOBO installation to start the migration from there!

 3. This OTOBO installation must contain all OPM packages installed in your OTRS that you want to use in OTOBO, too.

-4. If you are planning to migrate to another server, then the OTOBO webserver must be able to access the location where ((OTRS)) Community Edition or OTRS 6.0.\* is installed.
-In most cases this is the directory */opt/otrs* on the server running OTRS.
-The access can be via SSH or via file system mounts.
+4. If you are planning to migrate to another server, then the OTOBO webserver must be able to access the location where your ((OTRS)) Community Edition or OTRS 6.0.* is installed.
+In most cases, this is the directory */opt/otrs* on the server running OTRS.
+The access can be effected via SSH or via file system mounts.
 Furthermore, the *otrs* database must be accessible from the server running OTOBO.
 Readonly access must be granted for external hosts.

 .. note::